Superconductors with anomalous Floquet higher-order topology

 Recall that the two values $J_{1,2}$ only exist for even $n$.
 Therefore, the condition for an odd $d/4$ can be simplified to a ${\mathbb Z}_2$ higher-order topological index

 where a non-zero $\nu_2$ indicates nontrivial AFHOT.
+This index serves the same role as symmetry indicators in static higher-order topological insulators/superconductors \cite{Ono2019,Skurativska2020}.
 We have therefore proved that all 2D $C_n$-symmetric AFHOTSC is ${\mathbb Z}_2$ classified in symmetry class D for an even $n$.
 Our complete topological classification is summarized in Table~\ref{Tab:classification}.